viant/mly/README.md

 The service automatically detects and reloads any model changes; it will poll the source files for modifications once a minute.
 Technically, any HTTP client can work with the service, but to get the seamless caching benefit, it's recommended to use provided client.

-## Quickstart
+# Quickstart

-To start a HTTP service with 2 models, from the repository root:
+To start a HTTP service with a model, from the repository root:

 1. Create a `config.yaml` file: